gnunn1/tilix/README.md

 # Tilix
 A tiling terminal emulator for Linux using GTK+ 3.
 The Tilix web site for users is available at [https://gnunn1.github.io/tilix-web](https://gnunn1.github.io/tilix-web).

+> :warning: **Maintainers Wanted**<br/>
+> This project is looking for maintainers!
+> At the moment, only very minimal maintenance is done, no new features will be implemented and pull-requests may be reviewed very slowly.
+>
+> If you are interested in giving Tilix some :heart:, [please chime in](https://github.com/gnunn1/tilix/issues/1700)!

 ###### Screenshot
 ![Screenshot](https://gnunn1.github.io/tilix-web/assets/images/gallery/tilix-screenshot-1.png)